 Framework Self-Assessment Comparison Tool

 The Excel-based Self-Assessment Comparison Tool is intended to provide states with a mechanism to examine changes over time in the implementation of one or more components/subcomponents of the ECTA and DaSy Data Frameworks.
 The Self-Assessment Comparison Tool shows changes in the Quality Indicator (QI) and the Elements of Quality (EQ) ratings between two points in time.
 It enables states to track the results of efforts to improve various aspects of system or data system infrastructure and can be used as part of an SSIP evaluation.
-The Self-Assessment Comparison Tool is accompanied by written guidance for use.
+The Self-Assessment Comparison Tool is accompanied by written guidance for use, as well as by a helpful introductory video.

 Resources Related to Specific DaSy Framework Subcomponents